microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-clearpresence.md

 ms.prod: "cloud-communications"
 ---

-# Presence: clearPresence
+# presence: clearPresence

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-> [!IMPORTANT]
->
-> For details about the concept of presence sessions, see [Presence: setPresence - concept: presence sessions](presence-setpresence.md#concept-presence-sessions).

-The application can clear its presence session.
+Clear the application's presence session for a user.
 If it is the user's only presence session, the user's presence will change to `Offline/Offline`.

+For details about presences sessions, see [presence: setPresence](presence-setpresence.md#concept-presence-sessions).

 ## Permissions
 The following permission is required to call the API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).